Fort de Loyasse: History

-Built in 1836-1840 as a result of the July Revolution and resulting fears of an invasion of France by Austria, the fort of Loyasse was intended to protect the city from invaders from the east.
+Built in 1836–1840 as a result of the July Revolution and resulting fears of an invasion of France by Austria, the Fort de Loyasse was intended to protect the city from invaders from the east.
 This fort and the Fort de Vaise are located on the site of the former walled area of the Py.

-The invention in 1858 of rifled bores replaced Smooth-bore rifles, and extended the reach of projectiles to 2,500m.
-Then melinite replaced gunpowder in 1885, which increased the blast of explosions, and forts of the Loyasse generation become obsolete.
+The invention in 1858 of rifled bores replaced Smooth-bore rifles, and extended the reach of projectiles to 2,500 m.
+Then melinite replaced gunpowder in 1885, which increased the blast of explosions, and forts of the Loyasse generation became obsolete.

 The fort was used in World War I to house prisoners of war; during the Second World War it was occupied by the Germans.
-The fort was completely decommissioned by the military on October 15, 1947.
+The fort was completely decommissioned by the military on 15 October 1947.
 Lyon acquired the land of the fort in 1949 at auction for 1,200,000 francs and used it as a roads department warehouse, a glacis, and allotment gardens still being cultivated today.
 The fort's underground galleries temporarily served as a mushroom farm.

-A barracks of the fort was demolished in the 1960s to expand the montée de l'Observance, a city street; the trenchwork of the fort allowed construction of a boulevard linking the new district of l'Observance to the Vaise neighborhood in 1961.
+A barracks of the fort was demolished in the 1960s to expand the Montée de l'Observance, a city street; the trenchwork of the fort allowed construction of a boulevard linking the new district of L'Observance to the Vaise neighbourhood in 1961.